banderson623/banderson623.github.com/_posts/2015-01-19-exploratory-science-and-technology-project.md

 # The Project – Spudnik

-I needed to find a project that would be interesting to middle school boys, so I gravitated toward explosions and projectiles[^boom].
+I needed to find a project that would be interesting to middle school boys, so I gravitated toward explosions and projectiles. [^boom]

-I’ve settled on a progressive buildout of a **pneumatic potato gun**.
+After thinking about this over the weekend, I've settled on a progressive buildout of a **pneumatic potato gun**.
 Each section[^time-line] we will read, discuss and _hopefully_ build an experiment to explore the concepts.

+The buildout contains six main sections with an introduction and a stretch goal if we all still like each other at the end of this project.
+Some of these sections will be accomplished in one meeting, others might take a month to get through. [^pace]

 ### Key Concepts: